diniska/swiftui-system-colors/README.md

 Use standard **system colors** from **SwiftUI** on iOS, macOS or tvOS.

-Currently, SwiftUI doesn't provide access to standard system colors, so you can find some sort of color convertion (`Color(UIColor.label)`) in almost any SwiftUI project.
+Currently, SwiftUI doesn't provide access to standard system colors, so you can find some sort of color conversion (`Color(UIColor.label)`) in almost any SwiftUI project.
 This library focusing on bringing all the system colors to SwiftUI so you no longer need to write the conversion manually every time.

+Benefits of using `SystemColors` package dependency in your project compared to custom implementation or copy-pasting:

+* Receive **updates** soon after a system new color is introduced,
+* Standardised **naming** for iOS and macOS so that it is always `Color.label` instead of iOS's `UIColor.label` and macOS's `NSColor.labelColor`
+* All the **compatibility** checks like `@available(iOS 13.0, *)` or `#if canImport(UIKit)` are implemented by the package and maintained by the community - less chance to introduce an error in one of the platforms support.

 ## How to use